Construction in the state of Florida is regulated by two agencies:

 Check out our complete list of Trade Skills Courses

-For those looking to do pursue a career in roof construction or get a Florida General contractor license, reading construction blueprints is fundamental.
+For those looking to do pursue a career in the Solar industry or get a Florida General contractor license, reading construction blueprints is fundamental.

 Blueprints communicate important information about the way in which a structure is built as well as what materials are necessary or have been used for its construction.